luiz-cardozo/rentalx/README.md

 **[FR] Functional requirements**
 Must be possible to register the specs of a car
-Must be possible to list all the specs

 **[BR] Business rules**
 Shouldn't be able to register spec for a non-registered car